Belle Davis: Life

 In 1925, she was the choreographer at the "Casino de Paris" Music Hall.
 Here she recruited performers and arranged the dancing until 1929.
 During this time she returned to London to her house in Holborn where she recruited five dancers including the tap dancer Josie Woods.
 They were called the "Magnolia Blossoms" and they were taken back to Paris.
+The latest time at which Belle Davis is recorded in Europe was in Paris in 1929.

 Davis left Europe and returned to America in 1938.
-No further details are known.